-How Much Compensation For A Rape Victim Claim? – 2018 Update
+How Much Compensation For A Rape Victim Claim?

+According to recent figures from 2021 by the Office of National Statistics, 1.6 million people aged 16 to 74 were raped or suffered attempted rape.
 The aftermath of sexual violence incidents such as rape can pervade the victim’s daily life in many different ways.
 Rape may cause physical injuries like bleeding, soreness, fractured bones and dislocation.
 It may also cause other lingering mental and psychological damages, such as post-traumatic stress disorder (PTSD), depression, low self-esteem, dissociation and shock.

-If you have any questions about how to claim for compensation in these circumstances, this guide will provide all the information you need.
+If you have any questions about how to claim compensation in these circumstances, this guide will provide all the information you need.
 For any further questions, feel free to contact our team at any time.

 Select a section:

-- A guide to making a compensation claim for rape.
+- A guide to making a compensation claim for rape

 - What is rape?

-- Rape and sexual assault facts and statistics.
+- Rape and sexual assault facts and statistics

 - What can a victim of rape claim for?

-- No win no fee rape claims.
+- No win no fee rape claims

 - How much can I claim as a victim of rape?

-- How to start a rape claim.
+- How to start a rape claim

-- Why choose us as your claims service for a rape claim.
+- Why choose us as your claims service for a rape claim

-- Call for free advice and to start a claim.
+- Call for free advice and to start a claim

 If you have been a victim of rape, you may be able to receive compensation for being attacked and sexually assaulted under the Criminal Injuries Compensation Scheme 2012.
-You may receive compensation for the physical and emotional injuries caused by the incident, as well as financial compensation for all medical and rehabilitation expenses, losses of income and opportunities and any other losses you may have suffered as a result of the accident.
+You may receive compensation for the physical and emotional injuries caused by the incident, as well as financial compensation for medical and rehabilitation expenses, losses of income and opportunities and any other losses you may have suffered as a result of the accident.

 Rape is different from sexual assault.
 If someone touches you in a sexual way or forces you to perform any non-penetrative sexual acts against your will, this is regarded as sexual assault.
-For the incident to be legally considered a rape, it has to involve penetration without consent.
+For the incident to be legally considered rape, it has to involve penetration without consent.

 Women are not the only victims of rape; men, women and children can be victims of rape and can be similarly entitled to claim compensation.

-Rape is usually forced and done in a violent way.
+Rape is usually forced and done violently.
 This level of force and violence can cause the victim to sustain physical injuries.
 Rape may lead to physical injuries such as genital injuries and soreness, vaginal or anal bleeding and infections, sexually transmitted diseases, cuts and bruises (especially around the pelvic area), abrasions and swelling around the genitals, beating and choking injuries and tears of the perineum (the tissue connecting the anus with the vagina).
 The physical effects of rape may show up immediately or, in some cases, become evident after a few weeks.

 The psychological effects of an attack can be just as devastating as the physical effects.
-For most victims, the physical injuries may heal in time but the psychological damages can remain for many years and beyond.
+For most victims, the physical injuries may heal in time, but the psychological damages can remain for many years and beyond.

 The psychological damages the victim may suffer from rape can include post-traumatic stress disorder, characterised by intense fear, feelings of helplessness, lack of trust, irritability, depression, violent flashbacks, mood swings, bitterness and lack of concentration.

-The CICA handles criminal injury compensation claims in the UK, covering the victim’s loss of earning, medical expenses, child and dependency payments, bereavement payments and other expenses related to the aftermath of a violent crime.
+The Criminal Injuries Compensation Authority (CICA) handles criminal injury compensation claims in the UK, covering the victim’s loss of earnings, medical bills, child and dependency payments, bereavement payments and other expenses related to the aftermath of a violent crime.